 Whether you take part in Black Friday, Small Business Saturday, or Cyber Monday, there are some great deals that you can find from local businesses both online and off.
-The addition of Facebook, Twitter, and Smart Phones have made the shopping experience more social and give the power of information back to the consumer.
+Facebook, Twitter, and Smart Phones have made the shopping experience more social and given the power of information back to the consumer.
 With a little help from social media, armed with a Smart Phone in hand, the savvy shopper is ready to hit the keyboard or store, whatever their preference.

 (and a few tips for shoppers!)

-- Mobile Coupons – Last year, a survey found that 4.5% Black Friday shoppers used their phone for Black Friday Shopping, and in 2011, 15% and more shoppers are planning on using their phone to find deals.
-The are some great Smart Phone apps for coupons, such as the Coupon Sherpa app which has valuable coupons for stores like GNC, Bath & Body, Dunham’s and JoAnn Fabrics just to name a few.
+- Mobile Coupons – In 2010, survey found that 4.5% Black Friday shoppers used their phone for Black Friday Shopping, and in 2011, 15% and more shoppers are planning on using their phone to find deals.
+The are some great Smart Phone apps for coupons, such as the Coupon Sherpa app and Retail Me Not which has valuable coupons for stores like GNC, Bath & Body, Dunham’s and JoAnn Fabrics just to name a few.

 - Comparison Shopping Via Bar Codes/QR Codes – Ensure that your Smart Phone is equipped with an app that will let you compare prices from different offline and online retailers quickly.
 I use Red Laser which has worked great to scan items for more information, or to see if their price is competitive.
-Another clever use of QR codes this holiday season is the JCPenney Santa Tags – See the video of how it works here.
+Another clever use of QR codes in past holiday seasons is the JCPenney Santa Tags – See the video of how it works here.

-Remember, there are many great local stores that sell online too, such as We Got Green, Clay Coyote Pottery, and Solid Rock Jewelry, just to name a select few.
+Remember, there are many great local stores that sell online too.
 Gift certificates for the local theater, car washes, hair salons, or other professional services are also a great way to support or local economy.

 How are you doing your Christmas shopping this year?
 Are you braving the busy department stores or keeping it more low-key with small businesses and online shopping?
 What other creative mixes of social media and holiday shopping have you seen?